The Sharing Group Discussion Can We Discount Ahadits to Understand the Qur’an

 This idea that the Prophet (s.a.w.) himself was “warned” about leading the ummah astray, for example, is theologically unsound, contradictory to the rest of the Qur’an that emphasises that he is ma’swum, and is frankly, insulting to the Prophet (s.a.w.).
 The implication here is that there is some doubt that Allah (s.w.t.) has in him that he had to be warned.
 And if that were real, that would call all of Revelation into question.

 This idea that amateurs without grounding can come up with outrageously misleading translations, despite the fact that we have properly translated versions of the Qur’an, by accredited scholars, has got absolutely nothing to do with learning the Qur’an, and everything to do with reinventing the religion to fit one’s own desires.
-If you really want to learn the Qur’an to that depth, and I admire that, then there is no short cut.
+If you really want to learn the Qur’an to that depth, and I admire that, then there is no shortcut.
 You have to do what we did, and leave everything behind and go and find a teacher and study the fuswha’ Arabic.

 My responsibility here, as the administrator, is not just to manage this group, but to ensure that deviant teachings, are not passed off as genuine tenets of the religion.
 This is leading people astray.
 Whilst we respect our members no matter their creed, their religion and their lifestyle choices, in matters of doctrine, Quranism is a bid’ah and kufr, and will never be accepted as a normative part of the religion.
 It is to be refuted and discarded.
 No person who denigrates the position of the Prophet (s.a.w.) can ever truly be a Muslim.
 May Allah (s.w.t.)
 Guide them to Islam, but until then, they are upon kufr.

-Brother Muslim Mike: Brother Terence Helikaon Nunis, thank you for you input.
+Brother Muslim Mike: Brother Terence Helikaon Nunis, thank you for your input.
 I just wanted to clarify the translation of Arabic was not my own and I will study the words you pointed out as improper translations.

 Brother Terence Helikaon Nunis: Whoever did this translation is certainly not qualified, and you should find a proper teacher.